Raphael-Bernas/NLP_project/README.md

 f)	To test models on the original settings [Emilie]

-g)	To test new architecture of quantizer for E1 (change the MLP based method) [Raphael]
+g)	To test new models [Maxime]

-h)	To test new models [Emilie & Raphael & Maxime]
+h)	To suggest other metric, mainly reform the UED metric and Levenshtein distance using Dynamic Time Warping [Adrien]

-i)	To suggest other metric, mainly reform the UED metric and Levenshtein distance using Dynamic Time Warping [Adrien]
+i)	To test new architecture of quantizer for E1 (change the MLP based method) [Raphael]